 We have been getting so much freaking rain in LA lately it’s amazing!
 We had another wave of heavy showers this past weekend and it was great!
 Heavy showers, gloomy skies and strong gusts of wind always put me in a cozy mood and this weekend was no exception.
 We stayed in for most of the weekend and enjoyed this Carbonara Pasta Pie…several times, lol.

 This pasta pie is the epitome of a comfort meal; rich, hearty, carb-loading perfection.
 Not only is this dish super delicious and satisfying, but it’s also VERY easy to make!
 Only a handful of ingredients are required and most of them you probably already have on hand.
-This dish also makes for awesome leftovers; it holds together beautifully and reheats, covered in the oven quite well.
-I love to pair this dish with a simple side salad, as per usual (because balance, people!) and while my dude and I enjoyed this over the weekend, it’s a really great weeknight meal to make too!
-Enjoy! xx, Jenny
+This dish also makes for awesome leftovers.
+It holds together beautifully and reheats, covered in the oven quite well.
+I love to pair this dish with a simple side salad, as per usual (because balance, people!).
+While my dude and I enjoyed this over the weekend, it’s a really great weeknight meal to make too!

 Carbonara Pasta Pie

 - ½ cup grated Parmesan, divided

 - 12 ounces dry spaghetti, cooked until al dente